 A lot of businesses have already increased their retail security budgets to avoid breaches.
 Today, companies have to focus more on retail security and loss prevention than customer satisfaction if they want to comply with data processing regulations.
 The task isn’t the easiest, but with the right approach, it’s absolutely doable.

-Chief information security officers (CISOs) face many challenges while trying to prevent stealing products.
+Chief information security officers (CISOs) face many retail information security challenges while trying to prevent stealing products.
 Fixing system vulnerabilities should be part of their daily tasks.
 They should also monitor the latest tendencies, work on retail security solutions, and implement new machine learning technologies.

-So what cybersecurity challenges and trends should the retail industry expect in 2020?
-Read on and learn how to build an effective CISO strategy for 2020 to protect your business.
+So what cybersecurity threats in retail should businesses expect in the recent decade?
+Read on and learn how to build an effective CISO strategy for 2021 and upcoming years to protect your business.